phronmophobic/clj-cef/README.md

 [browser](examples/browser): A simple browser UI using membrane+skija.
 [htmltoimage](examples/htmltoimage): A cli for converting a url to an image.
-[cssinspect](examples/cssinspect): A cli for calculating css coverage and finiding unused css for a url.
+[cssinspect](examples/cssinspect): A cli for calculating css coverage and finding unused css for a url.

 ## Cef message loop